New Live Session: Start to Finish Guide

 ➡️Step 2: Apply (i.e., Save) your parameters

-• Click Apply to All to save your parameter entries for all exposures (existing and incoming) in the Session.
+to save your parameter entries for all exposures (existing and incoming) in the Session.
 This is the recommended course of action when starting a New Session.

-• If your Session is already running and you wish to have new parameter changes apply only to new exposures coming in after that point, then you may instead wish to click Apply to Future.
+If your Session is already running and you wish to have new parameter changes apply only to new exposures coming in after that point, then you may instead wish to click Apply to Future

 This section covers parameters that will tell cryoSPARC Live where to find new movie files, which files to read, whether to apply a gain reference and/or defect file (if available), and how to handle multiple Exposure Groups, if applicable.